pkoning2/ddcmp/doc/api.md

 4: Speed out of range.
 Supported speeds are 500 to 1,000,000 bits per second.

 5: Bad transmit length.
-For regular transmits, this means a control frame (starts with 0x05) less than 6 bytes long, or a data frame (starts with 0x81 or 0x90) with length in the header either 0 or greater than 1488, or not enough data in the Ethernet packet for the length given in the header.
-For raw transmit, moer than 1488 bytes.
+For regular transmits, this means a control frame (starts with 0x05) less than 6 bytes long, or a data frame (starts with 0x81 or 0x90) with length in the header either 0 or greater than 1486, or not enough data in the Ethernet packet for the length given in the header.
+For raw transmit, more than 1486 bytes.

 6: Transmit request when the framer is stopped.